~ Ken Jennings, record-setting Jeopardy! champion and author of

 Maphead: Charting the Wide, Weird World of Geography Wonks (Simon & Schuster, 2012)

-As a self-proclaimed map nerd and illustrator, I love everything about maps — their history, their construction, their applications, their value and their meaning — and I want to share that passion with you!
+You may be a cartophile if…you have a strong attraction of, admiration for and interest in maps.
+I admit it, I love maps — their history and construction, their applications and usage, their meaning and mission, their artistry and beauty — and I want very much to share this passion with you!
 Maps are educational, entertaining, enlightening, engaging and enchanting.
 This page is a collection of various map-related history, information and trivia that I find interesting and valuable to a general understanding of maps and our interactions with them.
 You’ll see I’ve included links to map samples and others sites for further exploration.
 Enjoy!

 Below is very abbreviated list of some historical highlights.
 Click here for a visual tour (this will open a new window)

 Today, in this age of all things digital, Google Maps is the most-used navigational tool worldwide (the app is used by 70% of all mobile phone users).
 With Google having over 7,100 employees and contractors directly working in mapping (as of 2012, according to Wikipedia), Google Maps has certainly become the most powerful mapmaker in the world.
 Not only do they get us from Point A to Point B in the most efficient way possible, but they have set a most ambitious goal of mapping the entire globe, right down to street level!
-But despite their omnipresence, they are by no means the only map out there.
-There is, quite literally, a map for everything!
+But despite their omnipresence, they are by no means the only map out there (nor the most interesting).
+Fact is, there is quite literally a map for everything.
+Keep reading to see what I mean!

 How many of these map types below are you familiar with?
 Click on any of the links to view examples and explore more!

-If you want to understand maps better, it is going to be helpful for you to know some lingo.
-Here are some terms that every map nerd should know:
+If you want to understand maps better (be it historical or modern), it is helpful to know some lingo.
+Here are the most common terms that every map enthusiast should know:

 Cardinal Direction — the four primary directions of North, South, East and West